Skip to main content

 Q: Is cloud rendering faster than local rendering?
 A: For large jobs, yes — significantly.
 Cloud rendering's advantage is parallelism: distributing hundreds of frames across hundreds of machines simultaneously.
 A 500-frame job that takes 15 days on one workstation can finish in under 4 hours on a farm.
 For single frames or very small jobs, the upload and download time can offset the speed advantage.

-Q: What is the difference between a managed render farm and a DIY cloud setup?
-A: A managed render farm handles everything — software installation, licensing, job scheduling, and troubleshooting — so you just upload and download.
+Q: What is the difference between a managed cloud render farm and a DIY cloud setup?
+A: A managed cloud render farm handles everything — software installation, licensing, job scheduling, and troubleshooting — so you just upload and download.
 A DIY setup using AWS, Azure, or Google Cloud gives you full control but requires you to configure virtual machines, install software, manage licenses, and maintain the infrastructure yourself.
 Managed farms are simpler; DIY setups are more flexible but demand engineering resources.

 Q: Is cloud rendering secure for NDA projects?
 A: Reputable cloud render farms use encrypted file transfer (TLS/SSL), encrypt data at rest, and offer signed NDA agreements.
 Project files are typically deleted automatically after a retention period (7–30 days depending on the provider).
 For highly sensitive work, ask about the provider's data handling policies, server locations, and whether they hold any industry security certifications.

 Q: Can cloud rendering handle GPU-heavy scenes that exceed my local VRAM?
 A: Yes — this is one of the strongest use cases for cloud rendering.
-If your scene requires more VRAM than your local GPU provides (common with complex Redshift or Octane scenes), a cloud farm with high-VRAM GPUs can render it without modification.
+If your scene requires more VRAM than your local GPU provides (common with complex Redshift or Octane scenes), a cloud render farm with high-VRAM GPUs can render it without modification.
 Farms equipped with GPUs like the NVIDIA RTX 5090 (32 GB VRAM) handle scenes that would fail on consumer cards with 12–16 GB.

 About Thierry Marc